 - a.
 Wattles: Cereal straw or native grass straw certified by the Iowa Crop Improvement Association or other state's Crop Improvement Associations as Certified Noxious Weed Seed Free Mulch.
 Wattles with observed seed heads will not be accepted. - b.
-Sediment logs: Wood excelsior fibers. - c.
+Sediment logs: Wood excelsior fibers with 80% of the wood excelsior fibers being 6 inches long or longer. - c.
 Filter socks: Compost (from an approved source meeting Article 4169.08) wood chips, or mulch.